Home

 Desktop:

-The disadvantage of this case is that it does not have enough drive bays and expansion slots for major upgrades.
+The disadvantage of this computer case is that it does not have enough drive bays and interior space for major upgrades.

 Tower:

 The tower is the most popular computer case today.
-It comes in three basic sizes - the mini, mid and full.
+It comes in three basic sizes - the micro, mid and full.

 • Mid: